The Works (Queen album): "Radio Ga Ga"

 The Works opens with "Radio Ga Ga", written and composed on keyboards by Roger Taylor after he heard his 3-year-old son Felix say "radio ca ca".
 He wrote it in Los Angeles and locked himself in the studio with a Roland Jupiter 8 and a drum machine.
 Afterwards John Deacon came up with a suitable bass line.
 Freddie Mercury reconstructed the track, both musically and lyrically.
 It was still credited to Taylor since Mercury was an arranger rather than a co-writer.
 Fred Mandel, their session keyboardist, put together an additive track with piano, synth and a temporary bass part.
 Brian May used a glass slide for his guitar solo.
 Taylor sang all the backing vocals, and used a Vocoder throughout the song.
 Most of the song is made out of electronics and synthesisers.

 "Tear It Up"

 "Tear It Up" was written by Brian May as an attempt to revive Queen's old sound, notably featuring riffs from the intro to the song "Liar".
 When performed live during The Magic Tour, May would skip to the intro from "Liar" then go into the beginning of the song.
 It features stomping percussion similar to "We Will Rock You".
 The demo features May doing the vocals instead of Mercury.

+While not released as a single, "Tear It Up" received significant airplay on AOR stations in the United States, peaking at #52 on the Billboard Mainstream Rock chart.